michael2012z/BitBible/markdown/KJV/files/Num.md

 26. But if the slayer shall at any time come without the border of the city of his refuge, whither he was fled;

-27. And the revenger of blood find him without the borders of the city of his refuge, and the revenger of blood kill the slayer; he shall not be guilty of blood:he…: Heb. no blood shall be to him
+27. And the revenger of blood find him without the borders of the city of his refuge, and the revenger of blood kill the slayer; he shall not be guilty of blood:

 28. Because he should have remained in the city of his refuge until the death of the high priest: but after the death of the high priest the slayer shall return into the land of his possession.